GingaaBread/GNOStatic/src/essentials/operators/logical_operators.md

 print false xor something // "false" does not matter -> something
 ```

+Similarly, boolean variables that the compiler determines to be constant, cannot be used either.

 ## Logical Operator Order

-1. parentheses to change evaluation order
+1. parentheses
 2. and
 3. xor
 4. or